CampNowhere/DarkCastle/README.md

 Please note these are one-shot encryption functions and will encrypt what you can fit into memory.

+DarkCastle is accepting ciphers.
+Email pvial@kryptomagik.com or open a github issue to submit/integrate a cipher, hash function, KDF or authentication method.

 # Algorithms and authenticators

 Dark 256 bit authenticated with Ganja 256 bit - 128 bit nonce length